Alex Kirilloff Player Props: Twins vs. Royals

 - The 8.3 strikeouts per nine innings put together by the Royals pitching staff ranks 23rd in the league.

-- The Royals' 5.15 team ERA ranks 28th among all league pitching staffs.
+- The Royals' 5.19 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to allow 96 total home runs at a clip of 1.1 per game (to rank 18th in baseball).
+- The Royals rank 19th in baseball in home runs given up (97 total, 1.1 per game).

-- The Royals will send Cox (0-1) to the mound for his second start of the season.

-- In his last appearance on Thursday, the lefty tossed 3 2/3 innings against the Cleveland Guardians, allowing four earned runs while surrendering four hits.
+- His last time out was on Thursday against the Cleveland Guardians, when the right-hander threw six innings, surrendering two earned runs while allowing 11 hits.

 © 2023 Data Skrive.
 All rights reserved.